software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > This material doesn't go into React details.
 It is recommended that those group members who have completed (or currently completing) the Front End Development course will be working on the exercises in this section.

-The example project has a simple React frontend application in the `frontend/messageList` folder.
+The example project has a simple React frontend application in the `frontend/messageList` directory.
 We will be using this application as an example.

 The communication between the frontend application and the backend application is performed using the JavaScript's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The Fetch API provides the `fetch` function, which can be used to send a HTTP request to a specific URL: